“Umm, my name is Chris and I’m um, going to talk about a project I, uh, worked on last spring.”

 “I don’t know this dude but I was like, ‘I’m going to just hold your hand.”*

-With little exception, excessive use of verbal fillers–umms, uhhhs, likes, yeaaahhs–makes people sound stupid.
-Nothing can kill credibility in speaking faster than umms and likes, and this doesn’t just go for my freshman public speaking students.
-It’s equally true for business folks, academics presenting at conferences (ahem), people asking for raises, wives and husbands discussing life decisions, children talking to parents, parents talk to children.
+With little exception, excessive use of verbal fillers—umms, uhhhs, likes, yeaaahhs—makes people sound stupid.
+Nothing can kill credibility in speaking faster than an abundance of umms and likes, and this doesn’t just go for my freshman public speaking students.
+It’s equally true for business people, academics presenting at conferences, politicians, employees asking for raises, partners discussing life decisions, children talking to parents, parents talking to children.
 Everyone!

 So, what do you do if you find yourself with an “Umm” problem?
 In my years teaching speech, I’ve found four things especially helpful…